sudiptodip15/PPM/README.md

 ## Synopsis

 Projected Power Method (PPM) tries to infer the values of variables given pairwise noisy modulo measurements.
-It has applications to 3D object alignments that can provide better oreinted traning examples to convolutional networks.
+It has applications to 3D object alignments that can provide better oriented training examples for convolutional neural networks.
-Even though this framework works for modulo measurements, it does not provide the correct initialization for extending the algorithm for community detection.
-In this project, we have mathematically determined the correct initialization that can help the iterates start from the basic of attraction and eventually reach a global optima, even though the overall problem is non-convex.
+Even though this framework works for modulo measurements, it does not provide the correct initialization for extending the algorithm to community detection.
+In this project, we have mathematically determined the correct initialization that can help the algorithm start from the basin of attraction and eventually reach a global optima, even though the overall problem is non-convex.

 ## Motivation